 In a legal separation, just like in a divorce, you can divide assets and establish spousal support payments, child custody arrangements and child support payments.
 Each of the spouse’s new rights and obligations will be documented in a decree of legal separation.
 At Greenwood & Black, our lawyers can assist with all of these issues and create an effective document.

 Even though you and your spouse will remain married and may still get along fairly well, it is possible that disputes arise during the legal separation process.
-Our family law attorneys have more than 20 years of experience resolving these disputes.
+Our family law attorneys have 30 years of experience resolving these disputes.
 We will strive to resolve them in the most amicable manner possible, but we also have the ability to pursue litigation if needed.
 Our goal is always to seek the outcome that is best for you.

 Is A Legal Separation Right For You?